TMZ: Contempt-of-court motion

-On June 20, 2007, a court-appointed bankruptcy trustee filed an emergency motion requesting that the TMZ website be held in contempt for its publication of the entire manuscript of If I Did It, O. J. Simpson's purportedly fictionalized account of the murder of Ron Goldman and Nicole Brown Simpson.
+On June 20, 2007, a court-appointed bankruptcy trustee filed an emergency motion requesting that the TMZ website be held in contempt for publishing the entire manuscript of If I Did It, O. J. Simpson's purportedly fictionalized account of the murder of Ron Goldman and Nicole Brown Simpson.

-The filing claimed TMZ's posting of the PDF of the entire book has "diminished or destroyed" its value.
+The filing claimed TMZ's posting of the PDF of the entire book "diminished or destroyed" its value.

 Photographer altercation

-While actor Woody Harrelson was at New York City's LaGuardia Airport, he had an altercation with a photographer for TMZ.
-Harrelson defended himself stating that he had at the time just finished filming his scenes from the horror film, that consists mainly of zombies, Zombieland, and that he was "startled" by the TMZ photographer.
+While actor Woody Harrelson was at New York City's LaGuardia Airport, he had an altercation with a TMZ photographer.
+Harrelson defended said that at the time he had just finished filming his scenes in the horror film Zombieland and that he was "startled" by the photographer.
 "I wrapped a movie called Zombieland, in which I was constantly under assault by zombies, then flew to New York, still very much in character ...
 With my daughter at the airport I was startled by a paparazzo, who I quite understandably mistook for a zombie."

 Temporary block in the UK

 On December 24, 2010, the gossip blog "Oh No They Didn't" reported that TMZ began blocking traffic from the UK, displaying the message: "Due to laws within your region, you are unable to view this website."
-Asked for further comment, TMZ responded that the blocking was due to "legal restrictions" related to English defamation law.
+Asked for comment, TMZ said the blocking was due to "legal restrictions" related to English defamation law.
 The UK website "Popbitch Board" noted on December 31, 2010, that it is possible to get around the block by accessing the website through the Google Translate website.
 As of January 7, 2011, TMZ is accessible in the UK.

 Branches

 TMZ Live

 TMZ Live is a live-chat program from TMZ that features Levin and fellow TMZ executive producer Charles Latibeaudiere, and occasionally senior producer Michael Babcock filling in for one or both hosts.
-Other TMZ staffers (mainly those who regularly appear on TMZ on TV) also appear on the broadcast as contributors to provide additional outline of the story as well as to provide opinion.
+Other TMZ staffers (mainly those who regularly appear on TMZ on TV) also appear on the broadcast as contributors to provide additional outlines of stories and to provide opinion.
 The live webcast takes place at the TMZ offices in Los Angeles, and is broadcast on TMZ.com Monday through Fridays from approximately 1:30 to 3:00 p.m.
 Eastern Time (the length varies depending on the featured segments).